Dress fashionably…in a STEM industry?!

 Of course not!

-The sleek lines.
-The high-tech accessories.
-The precise grooming.
+The sleek lines, high-tech accessories, and precise grooming.

 Because when you look tough yet chic, you feel tough and chic.
 It boosts your confidence.
 It gives you swagger.
 A real plus when you’re working with men who are as ambitious as you.